 The NUNM campus is privately owned property, however it is generally open to the public during business hours and public events.
 The Office of Public Safety and Security has the authority to issue verbal or written trespass warnings to any individual who behaves in a way that may compromise the safety of the NUNM community.
-Campus buildings are locked and unlocked at specified times during the day or night depending on the academic and event schedule of the building.
+Campus buildings are locked at all times and are accessible only by an ID Key Badge that all NUNM community members have.
+Events that allow public access require an NUNM community member to grant entry into all buildings on campus.
 Security officers patrol campus buildings, and grounds and parking lots, ensuring the security of the campus throughout the day.
 Non-NUNM students or employees are contacted by security officers when seen entering areas restricted to NUNM community members.
 These areas include, but are not limited to, the 2nd floor of the Academic Building, 3rd floor of the Academic Building, employee offices, NUNM Health Center conference rooms, and classrooms that do not have a scheduled activity.